-The MA in Child & Adolescent Development is designed for students who wish to pursue advanced study in the field for the following professional and/or academic purposes:
+The MA in the Department of Child & Adolescent Development is designed for students who wish to pursue advanced study in the field for the following professional and/or academic purposes:

 - To obtain a graduate-level degree in Child & Adolescent Development